Ronnie Shanklin

 Ronnie Shanklin (January 21, 1948 – April 17, 2003) was an American professional football player who was a wide receiver for six seasons in the National Football League (NFL) with the Pittsburgh Steelers and the Chicago Bears.
-He also played football at the University of North Texas.
+He also played college football for the North Texas Mean Green.

 He was a member of the 1974 Steelers squad that defeated the Minnesota Vikings in Super Bowl IX.
 He was also a part of the 1972 Steelers team that defeated the Oakland Raiders in the Immaculate Reception playoff game (their first post-season appearance since 1947) and the 1973 Steelers that lost to the Raiders in the first round of the playoffs.

 He led all NFL receivers with a 23.7 yards per catch average in 1973.